 I was picking mulberries this weekend, which was timely considered that I'd also organised a cookbook theme week over on Vulpes Libris.
 I've reviewed a remarkably comprehensive work on home preservation, replete with canners and kraut hammers.

-I heard an episode of the Double X Gabfest podcast the other day in which Noreen Malone of New York Magazine claimed that superhero movies were only made for teenage boys, or nerdy men, and that women didn’t go to see them.
+I heard an episode of the Double X Gabfest podcast the other day in which Noreen Malone of New York Magazine claimed that superhero movies were only made for teenage boys, or nerdy men, and that women didn't go to see them.
 (Even though she lives in Brooklyn!
 That just seems improbable.)
-Superhero movies are for everyone, and I for one have never stopped loving them.
+Superhero movies are … Continue reading Comic books and Spider-Woman: a little rant

 I posted a double review of Frank O'Connor's autobiographies over on Vulpes Libris: An Only Child, and My Father's Son.
 I learned a lot about Irish history, Irish literature, Irish convents and army pensions.